BettercareHealth/bettercare/maternal-care/0-5-introduction.md

 Some Bettercare books include chapters on practical skills that need to be practised, preferably in groups.
 These skills chapters list essential equipment and present step-by-step instructions on how to perform each task, often with pictures.
 If participants are not familiar with a practical skill, they should ask an appropriate medical or nursing colleague to demonstrate the clinical skill to them.
 In this way, senior personnel are encouraged to share their skills with their colleagues.

-### Final examination
+### Bettercare tests and examinations

-On completion of each course, participants can take a 75-question, self-managed multiple-choice examination.
+Self-evaluation is the most important part of learning.
+For every chapter, participants take a short self-test before and after studying each chapter.
+This way participants can see their knowledge improve, and can address specific weaknesses.

-All the exam questions will be taken from the multiple-choice tests from the book.
-The content of the skills chapters will not be included in the examination.
+Tests are included in our printed books and ebooks, and participants can take them for free on our [Learning Station](http://ls.bettercare.co.za/) for instant results.

 Participants need to achieve at least 80% in the examination in order to successfully complete the course.
-Successful candidates will be sent a certificate which states that they have successfully completed that course.
-South African doctors can earn CPD points on the successful completion of the CPD test at the end of each chapter.
+Successful candidates will be sent a digital certificate which states that they have successfully completed that course.

 ## Contributors